crowdlingo/course/src/speaking/friends.md

 ## Vocabulary

 <vocab-list>
-- extrovert
+- frequently
-  - being concerned with the social and physical environment
+  - many times at short intervals
-- restaurant
+- together
-  - a building where people go to eat
+  - mentally and emotionally stable
 - interesting
   - arousing or holding the attention
+- sociable
+  - inclined to or conducive to companionship with others
-- sometimes
+- Actually
-  - on certain occasions or in certain cases but not always
-- together
+  - in actual fact
-  - mentally and emotionally stable
 - memorable
   - worth remembering
-- community
-  - a group of people living in a particular local area

 <!-- blank -->